Skip to main content

 When you begin TRT, you are introducing exogenous testosterone to supplement your body’s natural production.
 This intervention can yield remarkable benefits, but it also necessitates a mindful approach to your daily habits.
 For instance, a diet high in processed foods and unhealthy fats can contribute to inflammation and other conditions that may counteract the positive effects of TRT.

-Conversely, a diet rich in whole foods, lean proteins, and can support and help manage some of the potential risks associated with the therapy.
+Conversely, a diet rich in whole foods, lean proteins, and healthy fats can support cardiovascular health and help manage some of the potential risks associated with the therapy.
 Similarly, regular physical activity, especially resistance training, can enhance the muscle-building and fat-reducing effects of testosterone, leading to a more favorable body composition.

 Lifestyle choices are not merely adjacent to testosterone therapy; they are a fundamental component of a successful and sustainable hormonal optimization strategy.